ap0calypse/whistle/README.md

  - all developers behind mpg123, mplayer and mpv
  - all developers from Curses and Curses::UI
  - all developers from MP3::Info
+ - all developers from Ogg::Vorbis::Header
+ - all developers from Audio::FLAC::Header